tedneward/Linguis/python/README.md

 This is the Python source root project, built and managed using the `uv` tool.

+### NOTE
+If the grammar changes for any reason, the `syntax` directory contains the single-source-of-truth version of the grammar.
+The `copy.sh` script in that directory copies the ANTLR g4 grammar files over to each of the ANTLR-dependent parsers.
+This is to keep them in sync and prevent "drift".

 ### Preparation
 Before the code can be run or test, the ANTLR-based parsers must be generated from their ANTLR source.
 The `prep.sh` script does this--it `cd`s into the parser's directory, runs the `antlrgen` script, and returns.
 This is to minimize the opportunities for "drift" to creep in between the grammar files and their generated outputs.
 (Were this a Java project, we'd be generating them as part of the Gradle build.)